helenclx/leilukin-site/src/shrines/starwarskotor/guides/kotor-juhani-romance-guide.md

 <ul class="content-list">
     <li><a href="http://deadlystream.com/files/file/772-juhani-romance-enhancement/" target="_blank">Juhani Romance Enhancement</a><span class="bold-text"> by Kexikus:</span> Improves the final romance conversation with Juhani, including triggering the conversation automatically when you are about to leave the temple summit, instead of having to talk to Juhani yourself to initiate the conversation, provided you have met the conditions to make this conversation available (detailed in the Walkthrough section above), as well as adding a kiss between Juhani and the female player character.</li>
-    <li><a href="https://deadlystream.com/files/file/1258-kotor-1-community-patch/" target="_blank">KOTOR 1 Community Patch</a><span class="bold-text">:</span> Even though this bug fix mod is not specifically about Juhani, it fixes many bugs and issues related to Juhani's content, including but not limited to:</li>
+    <li><a href="https://deadlystream.com/files/file/1258-kotor-1-community-patch/" target="_blank">KOTOR 1 Community Patch</a><span class="bold-text">:</span> Even though this bug fix mod is not specifically about Juhani, it fixes many bugs and issues related to Juhani's content, including:</li>
     <ul>
         <li>Juhani wouldn't spawn in the post-Leviathan scene on the Ebon Hawk</li>
         <li>If doing certain Juhani's conversations in the wrong order, it was possible to block any further progress in Juhani's Personal Conversation path, and prevent you from accessing Juhani's final romance conversation</li>